dapingQ/blog/_posts/2018-05-31-sensor-touchscreen.md

 Such a device uses a chip placed close to the speaker facing the user and consists of two IR light transmitter and receiver.
 Usually, the receiver can only detect part of the light emitted by the chip.
 When something is closer to the ambient-light around the sensor, the ambient light drops down and the reflected IR light increase.
 Thus, the controller switches from far to near.

-# Touchscreens for handed electronic devices
+# Touchscreens for handheld electronic devices

-Touchscreens's main demand is from the growing customer digital devices.
+Touchscreens' main demand is from the growing customer digital devices.
 And the history of touchscreens began at the 1970s, when Dr. G. Samuel Hurst first invented the first resistive touchscreen while the capacitive touchscreens was put forward by Eric Johnson in 1965[^i]
 As we all know, the resistive and capacitive touchscreens are two main categories.
 However the technology and knowledge is a little different.

 ## Resistive